seankay/.dotfiles/README.md

 ## Maintenance Workflow

-1. Add or modify files in `chezmoi/`.
+1. Add or modify files in `config/` or `zshrc`.
-2. Run `./bootstrap --dry-run` to preview changes.
+2. Run `./scripts/apply-dotfiles.sh --dry-run` to preview changes.
-3. Run `./bootstrap` to apply updates on your machine.
+3. Run `./bootstrap --update` to apply package updates on your machine.